HitanshBhatt/ChatGPT-Discord-Bot/README.md

 API_KEY = *OpenAI API key*
 ```

+Note: This file is not included in the repository

 ### Using the OpenAI API
 The documentation provided by OpenAI is very useful and straightforward to follow.
 Find the documentation [here](https://platform.openai.com/docs/api-reference?lang=python)